cloudfoundry-attic/cf-abacus/doc/conf.md

 ### Secure Abacus configuration

-To run Abacus in secure mode (HTTPS + oAuth tokens) you should modify the relevant manifest.yml files
+To run Abacus in secure mode (HTTPS + oAuth tokens) you should modify Abacus application's manifest.yml files.

-The set of properties contains:
+The set of properties that has to be changed contains:
 * SECURED - `true` / `false` - Use `true` to enable the security checks
 * AUTHSERVER - Authorization Server URL used to get access token endpoint in the format of `https://hostname:port` or just `https://hostname`.
 * CLIENTID - Client identifier registered with the specified authorization server.